Born: Walawala, Kiwirrkurra, WA

 COMMUNITY: Kintore, NT

-George's first solo exhibition was in 1997 at Utopia Art Sydney and was quickly followed by another in 1998 at Gabrielle Pizzi in Melbourne which was a sell-out and received a rave review from art critic Robert Rooney.
+George's first solo exhibition was in 1997 at Utopia Art Sydney and was quickly followed by another in 1998 at Gabrielle Pizzi in Melbourne, which was a sell-out and received a rave review from art critic Robert Rooney.
 By the end of the decade, George Hairbrush Tjungurrayi was one of Papunya's most sought-after painters.
 George has continued to exhibit throughout Australia and internationally.
-He was a finalist in the Wynne Prize 2007 and in 2006 Gorge Tjungurrayi was Highly Commended in the 34th Alice Prize.
+He was a finalist in the Wynne Prize 2007, and in 2006 George Tjungurrayi was Highly Commended in the 34th Alice Prize.
 In 2003 he was voted as one of the "50 Most Collectable Artists" by Australian Art Collector magazine.
-His son is Jake James Tjapaltjarri also a collectible artist
+His son Jake James Tjapaltjarri also a collectible artist.

 Johnson explains that George's nickname 'Hairbrush' is presumably inspired by his curly hair which sticks out in every direction as though it had never felt the touch of one.